Dog Shedding - Causes and tips to control it

 Overall, regular grooming and brushing can help to control shedding and keep a dog's coat healthy and shiny.
 It's important to choose a grooming routine that suits your dog's needs and to make sure they are getting enough nutrition and exercise to support healthy coat growth.

-Which dogs shed the least?
+What dogs shed the least?

 If you're looking for a dog that sheds less, there are several breeds that are known for their low-shedding coats.
 Here are some examples of dogs that shed the least: